 I remember a little boy who wore a bicycle helmet so it was safe to play, I remember all the types of hearing aids he’s worn his whole life, I remember a lot of pictures of a baby with bandages all over his head, I thought it was cute but most people were scared and he would wake up scared.
 I remember how he wouldn’t play doctor with me and Josh when we were little cause he didn’t want us to wear the masks and scrubs I got from the hospital after his surgeries.
 I remember his determination to have music, to make music, to pour himself into music for others.
 I don’t want to be dramatic or make a spectacle so I won’t elaborate but… This is his reality, this is my reality.

 And what I know about this beautiful story that was very traumatic and unbelievable and full of miracles and difficult at times is this – Beaus biggest miracle is the people that he has changed.
-The lives he has impacted.
+The way the very process of him making music and his amazing giftings and the miracle that he even can play music, the way it’s affected so many… The lives he has impacted.
 The people who love him who come together to stand beside him every time we remember that he needs us.

 This is a good time for us to remember him and make sure he knows we are all standing beside him.